cezarneaga/cezarneaga/README.md

 # Hi there 👋

 - 🔭 I’m currently working on several projects involving typescript, react & graphql
-- 🤔 I’m looking for help with developing a butler service for all medical appointments related to childcare in Austria
+- 🤔 I’m looking for challenging problems in the health sector that can be solved through tech

-- 📫 How to reach me: [on twitter?](https://twitter.com/cezarneaga)
+- 📫 How to reach me: [on bluesky?](https://bsky.app/profile/cezar.is)